1 - 10 of 101 Jobs

 Enable IrelandCork

 Would you like to work for a great employer?
-Enable Ireland is an organisation that makes a real difference to the lives of children and adults with disabilities in Ireland, and is named as one of Ireland's Irish Independent 150 Best Employers 2024 .
+Enable Ireland is an organisation that makes a real difference to the lives of children and adults with disabilities in Ireland, and is named as one of Ireland's Irish Independent 150 Best Employers 2025 .
 Enable Ireland, as an equal opportunities employer, proudly maintains a Silver Award in Diversity from the Irish Centre for Diversity.
 We vigorously advocate for fairness, respect, equality, diversity, inclusion, and engagement, and are dedicated to ongoing enhancement in these areas.
-We are currently seeking a highly-motivated Accountant to join our team in Enable Ireland (Southwest) based at Curraheen, Cork .
-Contract Type: Permanent Contract Hours: 35 hours per week Salary Scale: €55,430 to €68,228 pro rata per annum.
-Salary scales are subject to LSI’s (Long Service Increments) This pay scale is subject to increases in 2026 in accordance with the recent WRC agreement towards enhanced pay adjustments in Section 39 organisations.
-Annual Leave Entitlement : 33 days per annum Overview of the Post: To manage and co-ordinate the accounts and financial processes within Enable Ireland in IHA Southwest.
-The post holder will be responsible for compiling, monitoring, reporting, planning, developing, managing and reviewing the accounts and finance service in line with the identified needs and best practice.
-Overview of Duties & Responsibilities: Please see Job Description for full list The successful candidate will have Essential Criteria: · A recognised accountancy qualification, e.g. ACA, ACCA, CIMA. · Minimum of 5 years’ previous experience in similar/relevant area, with multiple cost centres · Experience managing people. · Eligible to work in the state Desirable Criteria: · Management related qualification. · Experience working in the health care sector, or not for profit sector.
-If you believe you would fit the role then please submit your application today.
+We are currently seeking a highly-motivated Support Worker to join our team in Adult Respite Services, Ard Na Mara,Ladybridge, Ballyhimkin, Cork .
+Contract Type: Permanent, Temporary, Relief Contract Hours: Full-time/Part-time and Variable hours Salary Scale: €35,070 to 42,440 pro rata per annum.
+This pay scale is subject to increases in 2026 in accordance with the recent WRC agreement towards enhanced pay adjustments in Section 39 organisations.
+Annual Leave Entitlement : 30 days per annum pro-rata and proportionately less for less than 12 months service.
+Overview of the Post: The role of Support worker is to work as part of a dedicated and innovative team to provide person centred services to children and adults with disabilities who attend Enable Ireland Services.
+Overview of Duties & Responsibilities: Please see Job Description for full list The successful candidate will have Essential Criteria: · QQI Level 5 Major Award (8 modules) in one of the following: o Healthcare Support o Social Care o Pre Nursing o Disability Care Skills o Childcare OR o Health related area (Individuals with 3 modules completed will be eligible to apply once written commitment given to complete the remainder of the Major Award within 12 months of start date.)
+OR · SNA Qualification OR · Year 1 of a relevant degree programme in Health and Social Care (such as Social Care, Child Care, Nursing, Occupational Therapy, Physiotherapy, Speech & Language Therapy) AND · Full Clean Manual Driving Licence and willingness to drive company vehicles.
+AND · Be eligible to work in the state Desirable Criteria: · Experience of supporting people with disabilities. · Experience of working with people with behaviours of concern. · Experience of providing personal care · Basic IT skills If you believe you would fit the role then please submit your application today.
 Benefits As a staff member of Enable Ireland, you will have access to a wide range of benefits, including: · Excellent internal and external training opportunities · Generous annual leave entitlements · Flexible Working · Long service reward scheme · Pay adjusted Maternity Leave · Pay adjusted Adoptive Leave · Pay adjusted Paternity Leave · Wellbeing benefits · Pension For a full list of our benefits & conditions, please click here: What now?
 To apply, please download the Job Description and Person Specification for your information and complete the online application form.
 CVs will not be accepted.
-Closing date for applications: Friday 19th June 2026 at noon.
-Interviews: To commence theweek of 29th June.
+Closing date for applications: 26th June 2026 @ 4.30 p.m.
 A panel may be formed from this vacancy for any similar vacancies, which may arise during the next 12 months. · The post will be subject to reference checks and may be subject to Garda vetting/police clearance, as relevant. · Due to the large volume of applications, we are not in the position to provide individual feedback to applicants who are not shortlisted for interview. · Applications are invited from suitably qualified applicants from all sections of the community. · The above information serves only as a guide to the advertised position.
 Enable Ireland, at its discretion, reserves the right to change this prior to appointment. · Please review Enable Ireland’s Rezoomo Privacy Policy here: https://enableireland.ie/resources/publications/rezoomo-privacy-policy · Please review the Enable Ireland’s External Data Protection Notice available at https://www.enableireland.ie/privacy-policy for details on how Enable Ireland processes applicant’s personal information.
 Please note if you are invited for interview, we will share your personal data with: 1) Any virtual service provider we use to host the interview; and 2) the interview panel (if applicable).
 Your information will be stored for this purpose in line with our retention policy

 Turn on alerts for this search